mapbox/MapboxGeocoder.swift/README.md

 pod 'MapboxGeocoder.swift', :git => 'https://github.com/mapbox/MapboxGeocoder.swift.git', :tag => 'master'
 ```

 This repository includes example applications written in both Swift and Objective-C showing use of the framework (as well as a comparison of writing apps in either language).
-More examples are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#geocoding).
+More examples and detailed documentation are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#geocoding).

 ## Usage